Hasenspiel - Escape the White Rabbit

 - Goal: White wins if it can reach the first raw: the rabbit has escaped.
 Black wins if it can completely block the white pawn.

 Pretty easy so far.
+You can play it online here.

 Considerations on the Hasenspiel